-72. In accordance with Paragraph 5(6) of Schedule 3, subject to Paragraph 5(9), the firm may treat an international organisation PEP as not being such a PEP seven years after the person ceased to be

-- (a) it understands the source of the funds within the business relationship or occasional transaction, and - (b) there is no reason to continue to treat the person as a PEP. - 73.
-In accordance with Paragraph 5(9) of Schedule 3, the provisions set out in Paragraph 8.72. above do not apply in respect of - - (a) a head of an international organisation, - (b) a person with the power to direct the spending of significant sums, or - (c) persons falling within Paragraphs 5(4)(c)-(d) of Schedule 3 (immediate family members and close associates) in respect of such persons. - 74.
-In determining whether an international organisation PEP falls within Paragraph 8.73.(b) above, the firm should consider whether: - (a) the international organisation PEP has/had authority over, or access to, significant assets and funds, policies and/or operations of the international organisation; - (b) the international organisation PEP has/had access to, or control or influence over, the accounts of the international organisation; and - (c) the international organisation PEP has/had control over the awarding of contracts or similar by the international organisation. - 75.
-For any other natural person falling within Paragraph 5(4)(b) of Schedule 3, the firm can make a decision to declassify that person as an international organisation PEP following a period of seven years, such period commencing on the date that they, or the associated international organisation PEP in the case of an immediate family member or close associate, ceased to be entrusted with any prominent public function (a "former international organisation PEP"). - 76.
-Where, during the course of a business relationship (or in the case of a prospective business relationship or occasional transaction, prior to the firm being engaged) the customer or beneficial owner becomes a former international organisation PEP, consideration of their previous function as part of a relationship risk assessment in accordance with Commission Rule 8.44. is not required, provided that the criteria in Paragraph 5(6) of Schedule 3 are met. - 77.
-Where the firm identifies, in accordance with Paragraph 4(3)(f) of Schedule 3, that the customer or beneficial owner to a prospective business relationship or occasional transaction has held a prominent public function with an international organisation within the past seven years, the firm should consider this as a factor when undertaking its relationship risk assessment in accordance with Commission Rule 8.44. above.
+- 73. In accordance with Paragraph 5(6) of Schedule 3, subject to Paragraph 5(9), the firm may treat an international organisation PEP as not being such a PEP seven years after the person ceased to be entrusted with a prominent function by an international organisation if the senior management of the firm has documented that the firm is satisfied that - - (a) it understands the source of the funds within the business relationship or occasional transaction, and - (b) there is no reason to continue to treat the person as a PEP. - 74.
+In accordance with Paragraph 5(9) of Schedule 3, the provisions set out in Paragraph 8.73. above do not apply in respect of - - (a) a head of an international organisation, - (b) a person with the power to direct the spending of significant sums, or - (c) persons falling within Paragraphs 5(4)(c)-(d) of Schedule 3 (immediate family members and close associates) in respect of such persons. - 75.
+In determining whether an international organisation PEP falls within Paragraph 8.74.(b) above, the firm should consider whether: - (a) the international organisation PEP has/had authority over, or access to, significant assets and funds, policies and/or operations of the international organisation; - (b) the international organisation PEP has/had access to, or control or influence over, the accounts of the international organisation; and - (c) the international organisation PEP has/had control over the awarding of contracts or similar by the international organisation. - 76.
+For any other natural person falling within Paragraph 5(4)(b) of Schedule 3, the firm can make a decision to declassify that person as an international organisation PEP following a period of seven years, such period commencing on the date that they, or the associated international organisation PEP in the case of an immediate family member or close associate, ceased to be entrusted with any prominent public function (a "former international organisation PEP"). - 77.
+Where, during the course of a business relationship (or in the case of a prospective business relationship or occasional transaction, prior to the firm being engaged) the customer or beneficial owner becomes a former international organisation PEP, consideration of their previous function as part of a relationship risk assessment in accordance with Commission Rule 8.45. is not required, provided that the criteria in Paragraph 5(6) of Schedule 3 are met. - 78.
+Where the firm identifies, in accordance with Paragraph 4(3)(f) of Schedule 3, that the customer or beneficial owner to a prospective business relationship or occasional transaction has held a prominent public function with an international organisation within the past seven years, the firm should consider this as a factor when undertaking its relationship risk assessment in accordance with Commission Rule 8.45. above.